AaronTU856/hiking-trails-ireland/README.md

 ## 1. Project Overview
 The Trails API and web mapping project is a Django + GeoDjango based web application that provides RESTful and GeoJSON endpoints for Irish hiking trail data.
-The project integrates spatial analysis (radius and bounding box queries) and visualization using Leaflet and Mapbox.
+The project integrates PostGIS, Leaflet and Mapbox for spatial analysis radius and bounding box queries. and visualization using Leaflet and Mapbox.